anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 2. {{tper}} describes the acquisition exchange for the Pledge Enroll-Request initiated by the Registrar-Agent to the pledge.

-3. {{pvr}} describes the issuing exchange for the Voucher initiated by the Registrar-Agent to the registrar, including the interaction of the registrar with the MASA using the RVR {{rvr-artifact}}, as well as the artifact processing by these entities.
+3. {{pvr}} describes the issuing exchange for the Voucher initiated by the Registrar-Agent to the registrar, including the interaction of the registrar with the MASA using the RVR {{rvr_artifact}}, as well as the artifact processing by these entities.

 4. {{per}} describes the enroll exchange initiated by the Registrar-Agent to the registrar including the interaction of the registrar with the CA using the PER as well as the artifact processing by these entities.